Zombie SKU: How to Make Profit from Products That Don’t Sell

 Conclusion

-Zombie SKUs can be a hidden opportunity for additional growth and profit generation.
+Zombie stock keeping units can be a hidden opportunity for additional growth and profit generation.

 It’s important to understand that there is no universal formula.
 Every business, product range, and ad account is unique, so working with zombie SKUs always requires an individual approach, in-depth analysis, and hands-on expertise.